Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Stability of KdV solitons

 and

-In this case, a single soliton is created whenever the noise introduced has positive mean, and it corresponds to $\eta=\sigma\int_0^R Q_x \ \dd x $. \end{oss}
+In this case, a single soliton is created whenever the noise introduced has positive mean, and it corresponds to $\eta=\sigma\int_0^R Q_x \,\dd x $. \end{oss}

-\begin{oss} The mass of a soliton of the KdV equation is $M_\eta = \int_\R U(x) \, \dd x = 4\eta$.
-Here, we have introduced a perturbation of mass $M_{U_0} = \sigma \int_\R Q_x\, \dd x = \eta$.
-We see therefore that the soliton created has a larger mass that the initial perturbation, implying that the radiative part (going in the direction opposite to the one of the soliton) has absorbed a total mass of $3\eta$.
+\begin{oss} The mass of a soliton of the KdV equation is $M_\eta= \int_\mathbb{R} U(x) \,\dd x = 4\eta$.
+Here, we have introduced a perturbation of mass $M_{U_0} = \sigma\int_\mathbb{R} Q_x \,\dd x = \eta$.
+We see therefore that the soliton created has a larger mass than the initial perturbation, implying that the radiative part (going in the direction opposite to that of the soliton) has absorbed a total mass of $3\eta$.